mozilla/glean/docs/dev/cut-a-new-release.md

     2. Let it create a commit for you.
 3. Land the new commit that performs the steps above.
 This takes a PR, typically, because of branch protection on master.
 4. Cut the actual release.
-    1. Click "Releases", and then "Draft a New Release" in the github UI.
+    1. Click "Releases", and then "Draft a New Release" in the GitHub UI.
     2. Enter `v<myversion>` as the tag.
 It's important this is the same as the tags you put in the links in the changelog.
     3. Under the description, paste the contents of the release notes from `CHANGELOG.md`.
     4. Note that the release is not available until the CI build completes for that tag.